michaelthomasletts/michaelthomasletts.github.io/content/blog/the-wilderness-and-the-no-place.md

 ## The Last Place

 The interview subject is engaged in the modern equivalent of what early industrialists once did: plotting his escape from the conditions he has profited by creating.
 So long as there remains some place untouched, he believes, all is well.
 The no-place — the exploited terrain left behind — can go to hell.
+According to him, today's issues are simply too complicated and fraught to be fixed.
+Might as well make a buck on the way down.
 In this sense, he is nothing new.
 He is like a strange new breed of colonialist.

 More telling still is the silence that surrounded this confession.
 The interviewer let it pass without challenge or comment.
 I have yet to find any viewer who remarked on it in the comments.
 Perhaps they did not notice.
 Or perhaps they did — but envied him.
 Who among them, given the chance, would not also exploit their fellow man if it promised an eventual exit into a refuge, a *place*?
 What happens when there are no places left?
 And why are so many of us apt to point out there are still trees meanwhile whole forests disappear?